Are you thinking of blogging for fun, not profit?

 Any blog that is making use of affiliate marketing should have an Affiliate Disclaimer page.
 It should also have a brief paragraph on each page containing affiliate links making it clear to the reader that this is the case.

 One of the biggest providers of Web Hosting is a company called Bluehost.
-They have a reputation for poor site speed, poor service to customers, and high commissions to affiliates.
+They have had a reputation for poor site speed, poor service to customers, and high commissions to affiliates.

 So, can you guess which company is most commonly recommended to new bloggers?